How to become a motorbike mechanic: Ewan's story

 - The company Ewan works for specialises in vintage motorbikes.
 He services engines, completes repairs and talks to customers.

-What to expect if you want to be a motorbike mechanic
+What to expect if you want to become a motorbike mechanic

 - Motorbike mechanic salary: £13,000 to £24,500 per year